Pregnancy & Babies

 With many freelancers and agencies around, the exact cost to hire a confinement nanny can vary a lot.

-To give you a better idea, the cost for a live-in confinement nanny from a Singaporean nanny agency would typically cost $2,500-$3,500 for one child, for a period of 28 days.
+To give you a better idea, the cost for a full-time, live-in confinement nanny from a Singaporean nanny agency would typically cost $2,500-$3,500 for one child, for a period of 28 days.
 Hiring a live-in confinement nanny from Malaysia (also popular among parents here) would typically cost about $3,000-3,500 for the same period.

 As we mentioned before, more ‘in-demand’ nannies can command higher salaries, so make sure to cast your net wide to find one that suits your budget.